-No more warming your car up in the winter or stepping into a hot vehicle in the summer, MyRide will pick you up at your curb and drop your off at your destination in comfort and on time.
+No more scraping off your car in the winter, stepping into a hot vehicle in the summer or searching for a parking place when the legislature’s in session, MyRide will pick you up close to where you live and drop you off at your destination in comfort and on time.

-As Montpelier residents choose MyRide, less parking will be required for cars downtown.
-The parking lots can be freed-up over time for better uses, such as commercial development, housing and open space.
-MyRide can create a win-win for individual residents and the whole community.
+As more people use MyRide and leave their cars at home, there will be fewer cars downtown.
+Parking lots can be freed-up over time for better uses, such as housing, commercial development, and open space.
+MyRide can create a win-win for individual residents and the entire community.